vtexdocs/helpcenter/README.md

 - Markdown files rendering

   [Markdown](https://www.markdownguide.org/) is a very popular markup language that helps making plaintext documents more semantic by adding formatting elements defined in its syntax.
-All documentation available on the Help Center Portal is written in markdown language.
+All documentation available on Help Center is written in markdown language.

 ## Versioning